Joy-less/Embers/Source/Embers/Documentation.md

 	Splits the string by the given delimiter or delimiters and returns an array of substrings.
 Delimiter defaults to all whitespace characters in the string.

 string.eql?(other)
-	Returns true if other is a string that has the same contents.
+	Returns true if other is a string with the same contents.

+string.include?(substring) | string.contain?(substring)
+	Returns true if the string contains the substring.
 ```
 ```
 integer.to_i